subwaymatch/accy570-course-site/content/course/unit-06/tuples/tuples.md

 A tuple is nearly identical to a list.
 The differences are:

-- A tuple cannot be changed after it is created (it is _immutable_).
+- A tuple cannot be changed after it is created (it is _immutable_ 👈🏼).
 - Tuples use parentheses `()`, whereas lists use square brackets `[]`.

 ```python